chimericdream/worldofpannotia.com/src/_base_classes/cleric.md

     classSkillsSpecial: |
       #### Domains and Class Skills

       A cleric who chooses the Animal or Plant domain adds {% skill_link knowledge "Knowledge (Nature)" %} to the cleric class skills listed above.
-A cleric who chooses the Knowledge domain adds all _knowledge_ skills to the list.
+A cleric who chooses the Knowledge domain adds all {% skill_link knowledge %} skills to the list.
 A cleric who chooses the Travel domain adds {% skill_link survival %} to the list.
 A cleric who chooses the Trickery domain adds {% skill_link bluff %}", "{% skill_link disguise %}, and {% skill_link hide %} to the list.
     skillPoints: 2
     classTables: |
       |---